softlayer/githubio_source/content/article/rest.md

 ```

 This URL gets an account's hardware records along with that hardware's associated datacenter, operating system, and network component records.
-Note that these relational items are separate by semicolons.
+Note that these relational items are separate by commas.

 ```bash
 https://api.softlayer.com/rest/v3/SoftLayer_Account/getHardware.json?objectMask=mask[datacenter,operatingSystem,networkComponents]